State Highway 1 (New Zealand): North Island (SH 1N)

 SH 1 starts at Cape Reinga, at the northwestern tip of the Aupōuri Peninsula, and since April 2010 has been sealed (mainly with either chipseal or asphalt) for its entire length.
 From Waitiki Landing south of Cape Reinga, SH 1 travels down the central-eastern side of the peninsula to Kaitaia, New Zealand's northernmost town, then travels through the Mangamuka Gorge before turning south-east across the Northland Peninsula on to Kawakawa in the Bay of Islands where the roadway is shared by the Bay of Islands Vintage Railway track, and then south to the city of Whangārei, the largest urban area in Northland.

 SH 1 then skirts the south-western Whangārei Harbour, nearing the coast briefly at Ruakākā, before proceeding down to wind through the Brynderwyn Hills before approaching the upper reaches of the Kaipara Harbour.
-The highway crosses into the Auckland Region, and passes through Wellsford and Warkworth, again heading for the east coast.
+The highway crosses into the Auckland Region, passing through Wellsford.

-Just north of Warkworth, the road widens to a four-lane motorway known as Ara Tūhono, Puhoi to Warkworth motorway.
-In the Moir Hill section, the road widens to 6 lanes with the addition of crawler lanes on the uphill sections.

-Near Puhoi, on the Hibiscus Coast, SH 1 becomes the Auckland Northern Motorway.
-The 7.5 km section of the motorway from Warkworth to Orewa is an automated toll road.
-At Orewa the motorway becomes toll-free, crossing farmland to the North Shore of Auckland.
-The road crosses through suburbs to the Waitematā Harbour, which it briefly follows before crossing it by the Auckland Harbour Bridge into Auckland's city centre and the Central Motorway Junction.
+Just north of Warkworth, SH 1 becomes the northernmost section of the Auckland Northern Motorway.
+This section was opened in 2023 and extends 18.5 km to the Johnstones Hill Tunnels, just south of Puhoi.
+At this point the motorway becomes the Northern Gateway Toll Road, a 7.5 km section of automated toll road passing the Hibiscus Coast suburbs of Orewa and Silverdale.
+From Silverdale, the motorway becomes toll-free, crossing farmland to Albany and continuing past suburbs on the North Shore of Auckland.
+The road crosses over the Waitematā Harbour on the Auckland Harbour Bridge into Auckland's city centre and the Central Motorway Junction.
 At this junction, SH 1 becomes the Auckland Southern Motorway, and proceeds in a south-easterly direction across the Auckland isthmus, through Manukau and Papakura to the top of the Bombay Hills, just short of the Auckland/Waikato boundary.

 At Bombay, SH 1 becomes the Waikato Expressway, a four-lane dual-carriageway expressway.
 The expressway takes the highway down the Bombay Hills to Mercer, where SH 1 meets the Waikato River, which it broadly follows for the next 220 km.
 The Waikato Expressway bypasses Hamilton city centre to the east, then bypasses Cambridge to the north before reverting to a single carriageway east of the town.
 The highway continues eastward to the town of Tīrau, where it turns south to pass through Putāruru and Tokoroa and the surrounding exotic pine plantation forest area.